ThoberDetofeno/python-challenges/script.md

 ## Closing (4:30-5:00)

-This design creates a working product that can be used right away while being able to grow to handle millions of tickets and hundreds of users.
-The modular design allows improvements without breaking the service.
+The system solves all technical challenges.The modular design allows improvements without breaking the service.

-The system solves all eight technical challenges: from answering in less than 5 seconds to adapting when AI technology changes.
+Most importantly, it changes how Brenda works - turning difficult data tasks into simple conversations, saving time and providing great insights.

-Most importantly, it changes how Brenda works - turning difficult data tasks into simple conversations, saving hours every week while providing better insights than before.
+Thank you for considering my application.
+I'm excited about the chance to being part of your team.

-Thank you for considering my solution.
-I'm excited about the chance to build this as part of your team.
-I look forward to discussing how we can create this together.
+Thank you very much.

 ---